zoff99/Antidote/FAQ/en.md

 ## More Questions?

-open an Issue in this Github repository https://github.com/Zoxcore/Antidote/issues
+Open an Issue in this Github repository https://github.com/Zoxcore/Antidote/issues

 ## Translations